-At The Law Offices of Lloyd Long, our legal team approaches every case with decades of combined experience.
+At the Law Offices of Lloyd Long, our legal team approaches every case with decades of combined experience.
 We are selective in the cases we handle, allowing us to devote our full attention and resources to giving your case the aggressive, robust defense it deserves.
 We have obtained acquittals, case dismissals, and sentence reductions, even in cases where the charges were extremely serious.
-If you or a loved one is facing misdemeanor or felony charges for possessing a gun in Philadelphia, turn to The Law Offices of Lloyd Long for experience-driven, results-oriented representation.
-For a free legal consultation concerning Philadelphia gun charges, contact our law offices at (215) 525-6818.
+If you or a loved one is facing misdemeanor or felony charges for possessing a gun in Philadelphia, turn to the Law Offices of Lloyd Long for experience-driven, results-oriented representation.

 Philadelphia Gun Laws and Open Carry

 Philadelphia enforces restrictive gun laws that do not apply in other parts of the state.
 Due to the strict and technical nature of gun laws in Philadelphia, it is easy for even the most responsible of gun owners to find themselves under arrest for a crime they may not have even know they were committing.
 To use a common example, “open carry” is prohibited in Philadelphia, even though it may be considered lawful in other areas of Pennsylvania.